desecho/ansible-playbook-server-legacy/README.md

     * It restarts nginx multiple times while provisioning
     * You have to run initial `provision init` command 2 times to make it work.
     * It is not optimized.
+    * It breaks the server for some time while provisioning.

 [Movies]: https://github.com/desecho/movies
 [Let’s Encrypt]: https://letsencrypt.org/